HOME ABOUT GLOBAL NETWORK PLATFORM SOLUTIONS RESOURCES NEWS JOIN US

 July 2024 – Agri-MAPS

-The in situ Metabolic Atlas Project @ Single-cell for Agriculture (Agri-MAPS) was initiated by QIBEBT, CAS, the Institute of Agricultural Resources and Regional Planning, Chinese Academy of Agricultural Sciences (IARRP, CAAS), the Northeast Institute of Geography and Agroecology, CAS (IGA, CAS), and the Moutai Institute of Science and Technology, applying “function-first, then cultivation” workflows to soil microbiomes for sustainable agriculture.
+The in situ Metabolic Atlas Project @ Single-cell for Agriculture (Agri-MAPS) was initiated by the Qingdao Institute of Bioenergy and Bioprocess Technology of the Chinese Academy of Sciences (QIBEBT, CAS), the Institute of Agricultural Resources and Regional Planning, Chinese Academy of Agricultural Sciences (IARRP, CAAS), the Northeast Institute of Geography and Agroecology, CAS (IGA, CAS), and the Moutai Institute of Science and Technology, applying “function-first, then cultivation” workflows to soil microbiomes for sustainable agriculture.

 about-1